-But it’s certainly not simply a matter of “too little dopamine (or dopamine signaling) in the brains of ADHDers”.
+But it’s certainly not simply a matter of “too little dopamine (or dopamine signaling) in the brains of ADHDers.”
 Dopamine’s role in the brain is far more varied and complicated for this to be the case.
-For example, not only is dopamine involved in focus and concentration, it is also a major player in the reward circuitry of the brain and for this reason is important in all forms of addiction (tobacco, alcohol, opiate & all other drug addiction, gambling, internet addiction, etc).
+For example, not only is dopamine involved in focus and concentration, it is also a major player in the reward circuitry of the brain and for this reason is important in all forms of addiction.
 It plays a role in a circuit involved in the production of the female nursing hormone, prolactin.
 It is also critical in the brain circuitry controlling smooth muscle movements that gets damaged in Parkinson’s Disease; muscle rigidity and abnormal jerking movements are one consequence of too little dopamine in that disease.

 Not only ADHD medications, but other psychiatric drugs also affect dopamine.
 Antipsychotic medications alter dopamine signaling in roughly the opposite direction of the ADHD medications.
 Antipsychotics, used to treat hallucinations and disorganized thinking in mental disorders such as schizophrenia, decrease the effectiveness of dopamine at synapses everywhere in the brain.
 The blockade of dopamine in some of the circuits we just mentioned can cause unwanted side effects from these medications, such as muscle rigidity or milk production (even in men) – while the blockade of the signal in other brain areas such as the cerebral cortex (the outermost layers of your brain) appears to be helpful in reducing hallucinations and disordered thinking.

 To make matters even more complex, each individual has their own particular genetic variation in receptors for dopamine and other neurotransmitters.
-Not only is the amount of dopamine important, but the many different types of receptor present in distinct regions of your brain, and the extremely complex ways these regions are all wired together, contributes to how you react to levels of dopamine and other neurotransmitters in your brain, and to medications that alter this balance.
+Not only is the amount of dopamine important, but the many different types of receptor present in distinct regions of your brain – and the extremely complex ways these regions are all wired together – contribute to how you react to levels of dopamine and other neurotransmitters in your brain and to medications that alter this balance.